 I have to hike for another hour again.
 It seemed so endless.
 I am now very far.
 All I need now is to see a person to comfort me.

-This waterfalls is seen along the way to Buscalan
+This waterfall is seen along the way to Buscalan

 The waterfalls from afar.
 I trekked up close although I was tired.